ZainabDev/zainabdev/README.md

 ## About me

-### I'm Zainab Ehsan
-A software engineer and web developer with a passion for building connections and innovative solutions.
-With a strong foundation in computer science and a keen interest in emerging technologies, I thrive in collaborative environments where creativity and problem-solving come together.
-When I'm not coding, you can find me indulging in thrill-seeking activities like watching scary movies or expressing my creativity through CSS artistry.
-Let's connect and create something impactful together!
+Hi, I'm Zainab, a Web Developer and Computer Science student from Pakistan.
+With a strong foundation in C, C++, and JavaScript, I create interactive and visually appealing websites and software solutions.
+I'm passionate about AI, Robotics, and iOS Development, and always eager to explore new concepts and industry trends.
+Outside of code, I enjoy horror movies and photography, and I'm excited to connect and collaborate with like-minded individuals!

 ## Technologies

 ### Languages